kurt-krueckeberg/data-structures-cplus/notes/bst-implementations.rst

 We will combine case #1 with case #2, but first we consider case #2, which has two subcases:

-* pnode only has a left child
+* The node only has a left child
-* pnode only has a right child
+* the node only has a right child

 Both can be handled by splicing in the sole child node in place of pnode.
 We must also preserve the parent relationships by making pnode->parent the parent of the sole child.